 Trainees heaped on the praise for the firm's vacation scheme which dishes out “real responsibility” and includes a day trip to Paris.

 How to get a Mayer Brown training contract

-Vacation scheme application deadline: 31 January 2017 (spring and summer, opens 1 November 2017)
+Vacation scheme application deadline: 31 January 2018 (spring and summer, opens 1 November 2017)

-Training contract application deadline: 31 July 2017
+Training contract application deadline: 31 July 2018(opens 1 November 2017)

 A covering letter is an essential part of the online application.
 The box for this is left entirely blank so candidates can express themselves, though be careful not to waffle.
 Mayer Brown wants to see applicants structure this letter well, and demonstrate excellent spelling and grammar.
 “A well-written application is important,” explains recruitment partner Dominic Griffiths, “as writing and using the English language constitutes 70 to 80% of what we do.”
-Applicants also have to pass online verbal reasoning and situational judgement tests, and attend an assessment day to secure a vac scheme place.
+Applicants also have to pass online verbal reasoning and situational judgement tests, have a telephone interview and attend an assessment day to secure a vac scheme place.

 Vac schemers split their time between two departments.
 “They try to accommodate your preferences as to where you'd like to go,” a current trainee said.
 Griffiths tells us the overall aim of the placement is to give candidates “a feel for being a trainee at Mayer Brown.
 We ensure they get good quality work that's typical of what they'd be doing as a trainee.”
 Our trainee sources backed this up, with one telling us: “I got to go to the High Court during my visit.
 It was great to feel like I was helping out the team on something valuable.”

 Alongside vac schemers' work are various social and networking opportunities.
 “It's important people get to know a firm in its entirety – all the employees who make the cogs work, as well as the partners and solicitors,” says Griffiths.
 A day trip to the firm’s Paris office is also part of the placement.